Janzhuj/janzhuj.github.io/_posts/2023-07-22-Online-Store-Customer-Segmentation.md

 ![Rplot-18](/figs/2023-07-22-Online-Store-Customer-Segmentation/Rplot-18.png)

-#### The mainly products offered by the online store are decoration products, Christmas related products, Bags, Flowers and presents
+#### The mainly products offered by the online store are decoration products, Christmas related products, bags, flowers and presents.